 Nerdwax made $150,000 in sales in the 72 hours following the show, the Journal reported, and sales jumped from $136,000 before the “Shark Tank” episode aired to nearly $1 million, Hejny said on a podcast with Shopify back in 2016.

 Idaho brothers Taylor, Brooks and Tanner Dame pitched their hand-crafted, wood-framed eyewear to the sharks in season four.
-The “Shark Tank” investors were impressed enough by Proof Eyewear to bite: The best offer was $150,000 for a 25 percent equity stake with no royalties.
-The Dame brothers had originally hoped to only give up a 10 percent stake for the $150,000, and they countered with $200,000 for 20 percent, a deal that didn’t sit well with the sharks.
+The “Shark Tank” investors were impressed enough by Proof Eyewear to bite: The best offer was $150,000 for a 25% equity stake with no royalties.
+The Dame brothers had originally hoped to only give up a 10% stake for the $150,000, and they countered with $200,000 for 20%, a deal that didn’t sit well with the sharks.

 Since their appearance on the show, the brothers forged ahead without shark funding.
-They opened a Proof flagship store in downtown Boise, Idaho, and the business is estimated to be worth about $2.5 million by Business Insider.
+They opened a Proof flagship store in downtown Boise, Idaho, and the eyewear is sold in more than 20 countries across the globe.
+In 2022, the business is estimated to be worth about $7.5 million by Business Insider.

 Ring Video Doorbell

 The company has since stopped producing DoorBots in favor of the newer, sleeker Ring Video Doorbell.
-In 2018, the app was acquired by Amazon for $1 billion.
-It currently rakes in more than $300 million, and its annual subscription services alone total $1.3 billion as of 2020.
+In 2018, Ring was acquired by Amazon for $1 billion.
+Ring’s global net sales for 2021 were $471.2 million.

 Apparently, Spikeball didn’t need that deal.
-As of 2018, the company’s annual revenue is $19 million, according to Forbes.
+As of 2022, the company’s annual revenue is $6.9 million, according to Kona Equity.

 Ben Young, CEO of Sworkit by Nexercise Inc., and Greg Coleman, president and chief operating officer, received an astounding $1.5 million investment offer from Cuban for their popular fitness app Sworkit in Season 7.
 Cuban’s investment would have snagged him 10 percent of the business and $1.5 million worth of unsold ad space on the app.

-Young and Coleman entered the Tank offering 8 percent of the company for the $1.5 million price point but decided to accept Cuban’s offer.
+Young and Coleman entered the Tank offering 8% of the company for the $1.5 million price point but decided to accept Cuban’s offer.
 However, the deal ultimately fell apart due to a difference in vision.

 Sworkit is now one of the top fitness and health apps, and over 30 million downloads and 10 million registered users, with annual revenue around $60 million.